nshanian/RNA-seq/README.md

 ## Documentation and References:

-Please see below for information on each module used in the provided workflows:
+Please see below for information on each module used in the provided workflows,

   https://github.com/alexdobin/STAR , https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf